prashanth-ds-ml/sales_performance_dashboard/README.md

 **Key steps performed:**

 1. **Dataset Download & Extraction**
-   - Downloaded the Superstore dataset from Kaggle using `kagglehub`.
+   - Downloaded the Superstore dataset from kaggle using `kagglehub`.
    - Copied the dataset into the `/data` directory.

 2. **Data Loading**